Skip to Content

 scones ready to be baked

-Brush the scones with buttermilk and spinkle with sugar before baking.
+• Brush the scones with buttermilk and sprinkle with sugar before baking.

-My husband and I ate the scones with Mascarpone Cheese (leftover from my Tiramisu Ice Cream Cake recipe testing) and homemade Blueberry Preserves.
+My husband and I ate the scones with Mascarpone Cheese and homemade Blueberry Preserves.
 I absolutely love corn and blueberries together so this was a great combination.

 Fresh Corn Scones